Five Kinds of Silence: Plot

 Major themes in the play are control and how the family is bonded by abuse.
 Throughout the play we learn from the three women that Billy had created a strange, warped world for them to be confined in from inside his damaged mind.
 The story of abuse that Billy's family endured unfolds from interviews with police officials and psychologists with Mary, Susan and Janet.
 Billy himself was abused when he was a child; Mary was abused by her father after the death of her mother.
 After so many years the two daughters shoot their father during an epileptic seizure.

 The play is coordinated to bring out Billy's passively sinister presence, and although he is not physically there, he is present in their memories.
 His abuse to these women has been so horrific that they shoot him twice to make sure he is dead.

 The play also explores ideas of abuse being continued from childhood, how abused children may in the future abuse their own children and isolation from the outside world.
-This theory relates to John Bowlby's Continuity hypothesis theory.
+This theory relates to John Bowlby's Continuity hypothesis.
 How the relationship an infant has with its parent or parents shapes future ideas about relationships and future behaviour towards relationships.